Leading Blog

 Their framework for career development is organized around three types of conversations:

 Hindsight conversations.
-These conversations are meant to help develop self-awareness—where they have been what they are good at.
+These conversations are meant to help develop self-awareness—where they have been and what they are good at.
 This is even more apparent with by good feedback.
 “Helping people look back and inward also provides a reservoir of information that allows employees to move forward and toward their career goals in intentional ways that will produce satisfying results.”

 Foresight conversations.
 What an employee learns about themselves in hindsight needs to be applied in the context of what is going on around them.
 “When you help your employees develop the ability to scan the environment, anticipate trends, and spot opportunities, you provide a constructive context for career development.”